ethanshea-ms/live-video-analytics/utilities/video-analysis/notebooks/Yolo/yolov3/yolov3-http-icpu-onnx/readme.md

     Change the following steps based on specific instructions.
 -->

-## Install Drivers for IoT Edge Device
+## Install Tools for IoT Edge Device
 1. If your VM has an Intel® CPU, [install](../../../common/install_iotedge_runtime_cpu.md) IoT Edge runtime and the required tools for your VM.

 ## Build a Docker Image of the Inference Server